mstachowsky/Klein-Clientside/README.md

 ### The `!Book` directive

-The book file must contain the line !Book [bookName] whether following the global variable declarations, or at the very beginning of the file, if no global variables are used.
+The book file must contain the line !Book [bookName] whether following the book variable declarations, or at the very beginning of the file, if no book variables are used.

 The string [bookName] is the name of your book, and may be any valid text string, including spaces.
 It is displayed at the top of each page.